How To Wholesale Real Estate In Nebraska: Step by Step (2025)

 8. Close The Deal And Collect Your Assignment Fee

-Congratulations, you’ve reached the step where the deal closes and you are finally paid for your efforts.
+Congratulations, you’ve made it to the final step: closing the deal and getting paid for all your hard work.

 9. Double Close Or Wholetail When Necessary